Your Go-To Walkthrough Site for All Games and Apps - Game8

 Image

-In the precious few times I’ve actually played a Dungeons and Dragons campaign, the thing that I liked the most about it was how you had the opportunity to do absolutely anything.
+In the precious few times I’ve played a Dungeons and Dragons campaign, the thing that I liked the most about it was how you had the opportunity to do absolutely anything.
 So long as you pray to the RNG gods and pass the Dungeon Master’s skill check with your dice roll, you can talk your way out of being arrested, outsmart the devil in their own contract, and even romance a fierce silver dragon.
-Those are all great adventures, but the real amazing thing is the fact that you have the freedom to attempt to do any of those things at all in the first place.
+Those are all great adventures, but the really amazing thing is the fact that you have the freedom to attempt to do any of those things at all in the first place.
 As long as you can imagine it, then it could happen.

 That’s what it was like playing Baldur’s Gate 3.
 You are faced with a myriad of situations and challenges, and you are offered many ways to solve them.
 Escaping a ship full of weird-looking aliens?
 Then it’s up to you whether you want to escape with a group of allies… or by yourself.
 Or let’s say a group of refugees is about to be kicked out of a druidic grove, putting them all at risk of getting killed by a goblin horde.
 You can decide to either kill the druid leader, defend the grove from the goblins, or help the goblins kill the refugees instead.
-Or maybe you found out that one of your teammates is a daywalking vampire.
+Or maybe you found out that one of your teammates is a day-walking vampire.
 Let them live, banish them, or drive the wooden stake through their heart yourself.
-There’s nothing stopping you from choosing anything and nothing encouraging you to go one way or the other.
+Nothing is stopping you from choosing anything and nothing encouraging you to go one way or the other.
 Just do what you want.

 Image

 When it comes to combat, your success is determined by your stats and the dice rolls you get (just like in Dungeons and Dragons).
 Baldur’s Gate 3 properly captures the unpredictability of dice-based D&D combat.
-Successful hits and damage output are dependent on a number of things - whether you’re proficient with the weapon you’re using, whether the weapon has any effects, what kind of attributes and equipment you have, etc. But top of that, of course, is whether your dice roll is successful or not.
+Successful hits and damage output are dependent on a number of things - whether you’re proficient with the weapon you’re using, whether the weapon has any effects, what kind of attributes and equipment you have, etc. But on top of that, of course, is whether your dice roll is successful or not.
 This makes every engagement feel unpredictable and dangerous no matter what level and how prepared you are.

 If you’re looking for a D&D campaign video game, Baldur’s Gate 3 is your best bet.